-You'll be amazed at what you'll find when you clean your medicine cabinet.
+You'll be amazed at what you'll find inside your medicine cabinet.
 (And maybe a bit scared, too.)

-Reserve that precious, accessible medicine cabinet space for items you use frequently - not for the Pepto-Bismol you only take on New Year's Day.
+Really give thought to what you store here.
+Try to reserve that precious, accessible, medicine-cabinet space for items you use most frequently, not the Pepto-Bismol you only take on New Year's Day.

-As you're considering each item in your medicine cabinet, check each label carefully.
-Many of us treat medications much too casually.
+To clean your medicine cabinet, start by removing each item inside, and check the labels carefully.
+Many of us treat medications too casually.

-Don't repackage them as you would food, even for space's sake.
-It's important that you have the original label so you can check dosages, expiration dates, and other safety information.
+Store medications in their original containers.
+Don't repackage them as you would food.
+It's important that you have the medication's original label so you can check dosages, expiration dates, and other safety information.